 The level of support from the public has increased as our profile has increased.
 A regular giving program exists, and we support it with income from:

 The November 2016 earthquake tested their ability to operate in adversity, as the Wellington premises were closed at short notice but their back up plan ensured that there was only minimal disruption to our service levels.

 Canterbury Charity Hospital Trust

-Since doors opened 10 years ago, the Trust has received no government funding as such, but relies on donations, bequests, local business support.
-Most of every dollar goes to the patient, although there are costs associated with drugs, equipment etc.
+Since its doors opened 10 years ago, the Trust has received no government funding.
+It relies on donations, bequests, local business support.
+Most of every dollar donated (83 cents) goes directly to patient care.

 Te Iwi O Te Roroa

 Te Roroa is an Iwi situated on the west coast of Northland.
 With the majority of its 3000 people living away from their traditional lands, there are a dedicated number of aahika (those that stay on the land) from South Hokianga in the north to Tokatoka in the south committed to the health and wellbeing of the environment.

 Within Te Roroa boundaries are significant landscapes of Hokianga Harbour, Maunganui Bluff (home to some of the rarest flora and fauna in NZ), Kai Iwi Lakes and Ripiroa Moana (Baylelys Beach, longest driveable beach in NZ).
 The most significant landscape to Te Roroa is Waipoua Forest, home to Tane Mahuta.